-Over the next several weeks and months, as our communities stabilize from the COVID-19 pandemic and stay-at-home restrictions are lifted, Clackamas Community College will begin to bring students, faculty, staff and visitors back onto our campuses.
-We will continue to update this page as we have new information to share.
+Summer in-person classes and activities are currently limited, with more in-person opportunities planned for fall.
+As our communities stabilize from the COVID-19 pandemic and restrictions are lifted, Clackamas Community College will begin to bring students, faculty, staff and visitors back onto our campuses.

-Until further notice, all Clackamas Community College buildings are closed to the public.
-However, we are still here for you.
-All student services are available remotely and classes are being held online.
+We are still here for you.
+All student services are available remotely and classes are being held both online and in-person.

 |Open on campus||Remote operations|